 - Social distancing requirements apply.
 Everyone must maintain a distance of 1.5m from other people and interactions must be avoided where possible.
 Family relatives must abide by this.

-- The Pro Shop will be open from Saturday 16 May however there will be a limit of 8 customers that can be in the Pro Shop at any time.
-All purchases from the Pro Shop and other areas of the Club must be made via a card (paywave preferred).
+- The Pro Shop will be open from Saturday 16 May however there will be a limit of 25 customers that can be in the Pro Shop at any time.
+All purchases from the Pro Shop and other areas of the Club must be made via a card (paywave preferred) wherever possible.
 Members that simply need to check in and pay their competition fee for the day are encouraged to do so via the Pro Shop Window near the 1st West Tee without having to enter the Pro Shop.

 - A Pro Shop Staff Member will act as a Starter and Supervisor.
 They will be based inside the Pro Shop.
 When Players arrive they must report to the starter at the Pro Shop.
 Members are not to walk directly to the 1st tee without reporting to the starter.

-- Members are not to congregate on the 19th Terrace or outside the Pro Shop either before or after their round given the COVID-19 risk.
-You will be required to leave the Club promptly after you finish playing.
+- Members are not to congregate outside the Pro Shop either before or after their round given the COVID-19 risk.
+All golfers must social distance.

 - If you feel ill or have any flu like symptoms, you must not attend the Club.
 Please seek professional medical advice and monitor your health.